 Mozambique’s close proximity to South Africa (just 454km from Johannesburg) makes it a unique beach holiday destination for couples, families and groups of friends.
 Read our blog on driving to Mozambique.
 Let Thompsons Holidays arrange your Mozambique package now.

-When is the best time to visit?
+When is the best time to visit Mozambique?

-Do I need a visa? Â
+Do South Africans need a visa for Mozambique? Â

-- South African passport holders do not require a visa to enter Mozambique.
+South African passport holders do not require a visa to enter Mozambique.
+Passports must be valid for 6 months after your trip.

-- Mozambique is in the same time zone as South Africa.
+Mozambique is in the same time zone as South Africa.

 Money matters Â

-- Portuguese is the official language.
+- Language: Portuguese is the official language

 Health information Â